Kattis/problem-package-format/spec/legacy.md

 #### Dependencies

-The validator MUST NOT read any files outside those defined in the Invocation section.
+The validator **must not** read any files outside those defined in the Invocation section.
-Its result MUST depend only on these files and the arguments.
+Its result **must** depend only on these files and the arguments.

 ## Output Validators